himanver/typography-agent-illustrator/setup_guide.md

 - **Visual Studio Code** (recommended IDE)
 - **Adobe CEP SDK** (for extension development)
 - **ExtendScript Toolkit** (for debugging, optional)

+### Python Virtual Environment
+This project uses a Python virtual environment to isolate dependencies and avoid conflicts with your system Python installation.

 ## 🚀 Installation Steps